 A recent unpublished appellate decision in Wisconsin deals with OWI stops and inclement weather.
 The specific question in that case focuses on whether field sobriety tests must be done in a location sheltered from inclement weather.

-in Portage County v.
-Sean Michael Dugan, the a deputy observed the defendant hit a snowbank and then drive the wrong way on a one-way street.
+In Portage County v.
+Sean Michael Dugan, a deputy observed the defendant hit a snowbank and then drive the wrong way on a one-way street.
 The deputy stopped the defendant and observed his eyes to be glossy, smelled a strong odor of alcohol, and seemed to have a hard time focusing on the deputy.
 Eventually he admitted to consuming alcohol earlier in the day.
 Based on this information, the deputy requested the defendant complete a battery of field sobriety tests.

 At the time the deputy had the defendant complete field sobriety tests, it had already been snowing at a “light to moderate” rate for several hours.
 The deputy instructed the defendant to “stand in an impression in the snow created by his squad tires and directed [the defendant] to perform three standardized field sobriety tests.
 The deputy observed clues suggesting impairment on all three tests.
 Importantly, he later admitted that two of the test failures “could ‘potentially’ be related to the weather.”
-Based on the deputies initial observations of the defendant and the failed field sobriety tests, the deputy arrested the defendant and charged him with OWI 1st.
+Based on the deputy’s initial observations of the defendant and the failed field sobriety tests, the deputy arrested the defendant and charged him with OWI 1st.